Kevinr99089/Extended.Builder/install.md

 > **The signatures are different from ReVanced Manager.
 You must uninstalling the application patched by RV Manager for use these releases (export your settings before uninstalling it).**
 #

-Go to [Releases](https://github.com/kevinr99089/Extended.Builder) page, scroll down and click on the application you want (For my exemple, YT-ReReX), then on GMSCore (required for use these mods):
+Go to [Releases](https://github.com/kevinr99089/Extended.Builder) page, scroll down and click on the application you want (For my exemple, YT-Extended), then on [MicroG-RE](https://github.com/WSTxda/MicroG-RE/releases/latest) (required for use these mods):

 <img src=".github/Installation/03.png">

-and click on app.revanced.android.gms-xxxxxxxxx-signed.apk :
+and click on MicroG_RE_x.x.apk :

 <img src=".github/Installation/04.png">